ijortengab/bash/functions/code-generator-parse-options/dev/DOCUMENTATION.md

 )
 ```

-Use global variable `VALUE`, if you wamts to collect any string.
-Thiw options
+Use global variable `VALUE`, if you wants to collect any string.
+This options
 is required value.
 Example:

 ```